Updated: April 2026

 From Our Experience

 What we did not fully appreciate until we were living here is how close everything is.
 Metro is less than five minutes away.
-The gas station is the same.
 Lake Ontario is a three-minute walk from our front door.
 The Welland Canal is five minutes by car.
 Sunset Beach and Port Dalhousie are both nearby, and in the summer they are genuinely spectacular.
 The proximity to everyday errands and waterfront life is something that does not show up in any cost of living calculator, but it changes how you feel about where you live every single day.

 GTA vs St Catharines Cost of Living: Your Questions Answered

 Yes, but almost entirely because of housing.
-The MLS® HPI benchmark in Niagara was $571,800 in February 2026 versus $938,800 in the GTA.
+The Niagara Region MLS® HPI composite benchmark consistently runs roughly 35 to 40 percent below the GTA composite benchmark on a typical home.
 Groceries, utilities, and everyday expenses are broadly comparable between the two markets.
-The meaningful saving comes from carrying a smaller mortgage after selling a GTA property and buying in St. Catharines.
+The meaningful saving comes from carrying a smaller mortgage after selling a GTA property and buying in St Catharines.

 Not necessarily lower by percentage.
-St. Catharines has a higher mill rate than Toronto.
-However, because MPAC assessed values are lower in St. Catharines, the actual annual tax bill is often lower in absolute dollars.
+St Catharines has a higher mill rate than Toronto, where the 2025 residential rate was 0.754087 percent.
+However, because MPAC assessed values are lower in St Catharines, the actual annual tax bill is often lower in absolute dollars.
 Every property is different.
 We pull the full tax history on every home we show, because the rate alone does not tell you what you will actually pay.

 At major chains like Loblaws and Metro, the difference is minimal.
-Numbeo’s data shows Toronto grocery prices run about 21 percent higher on average, but this reflects a wide range of stores and products.
+National grocery brands are priced consistently across most of southern Ontario.
 For weekly household grocery shopping at comparable stores, expect prices to be similar rather than dramatically lower after the move.
+The exception is summer farm stand produce, which is genuinely cheaper in the Niagara Region.

 It depends almost entirely on the mortgage difference.
-A GTA homeowner who sells at current prices and buys in St. Catharines with significant equity can reduce their monthly mortgage payment by hundreds or thousands of dollars per month.
+A GTA homeowner who sells at current prices and buys in St Catharines with significant equity can typically reduce their monthly mortgage payment by 50 to 60 percent or more, depending on how much equity is applied to the new purchase.
 Everyday living costs outside of housing are comparable.
 The financial case is strongest for homeowners who bought in the GTA before 2020 and have built substantial equity.

 KF